3 Tips to Build a Stronger Fashion Brand

 Le Tote is an example of these typologies of companies.
 Le Tote allows its customers to choose from a variety of looks, allows users to rent clothing for a monthly fee and optionally allows the purchase of those items that a customer loves.

-All in all, innovation needs to meet behaviour, meaning that companies who want to be the sustainable need to challenge the most fundamental assumptions regarding fashion consumption in order to create something new to bring to the market.
+All in all, innovation needs to meet behavior, meaning that companies who want to be sustainable need to challenge the most fundamental assumptions regarding fashion consumption in order to create something new to bring to the market.
 Decisions toward sustainability made at the design stage, are capable of making the most significant impact on a product’s sustainability, and in this sense, firms need to address environmental challenges from the first stroke of the pencil.

 MORE ARTICLES FROM OUR BLOG